Aberystwyth University

 Aberystwyth University (Prifysgol Aberystwyth) is a public research university in Aberystwyth, Wales.
 Aberystwyth was a founding member institution of the former federal University of Wales.
-The university has over 8,000 students studying across three academic faculties and 17 departments.
+The university has students studying across three academic faculties and 17 departments.

 Founded in 1872 as University College Wales, Aberystwyth, it became a founder member of the University of Wales in 1894, and changed its name to the University College of Wales, Aberystwyth.
 In the mid-1990s, the university again changed its name to become the University of Wales, Aberystwyth.
 On 1 September 2007, the University of Wales ceased to be a federal university and Aberystwyth University became independent again.
-The annual income of the institution for 2022–2023 was £130.8 million of which £22.2 million was from research grants and contracts, with an expenditure of £127.8 million.
+The annual income of the institution for 2024–2025 was £124.8 million of which £19.2 million was from research grants and contracts, with an expenditure of £130.3 million.